 What is the role of Local Communities and Landowners in the development of TMDLs?

 TMDL development is a public process that works best with the involvement of all affected parties.
-This is particularly important during the discussion on allocation and implementation issues.
-Participation by local communities and landowners leads to more representative TMDLs that can be readily implemented.
-This leads to quicker improvements in water quality.
+Participation by local communities, local government agencies (such as Health Departments), and landowners leads to improved TMDLs and ultimately better water quality.